whitecloud/wca/README.md

 # WhiteCloud App
 The in-house application for the WhiteCloud office.
 Someday, this app might be really snazzy.
-Right now, just add Lokkenisms™️ as you hear them from the Lokkenisms tab.
+Right now, just add Renakisms™️ as you hear them from the Renakisms tab.

 ## Contribute